sagemathinc/cocalc/notes/final_push.md

             at Timer.list.ontimeout (timers.js:104:21)
          error: Uncaught exception: Error: This socket is closed.

- [ ] (1:00?) fix terminal resize; bottom line is often cut off.

  [ ] (1:30?) implement pretty_print -- see https://mail.google.com/mail/u/0/?shva=1#inbox/13e454cb56930ef0

- [ ] (2:00?) make it so there are never terminal disconnects; also, when user exits terminal, restart it automatically when they hit a key (?)

  [ ] (1:00) write script that does "ping()" from cloud1 and cloud3 (say), and sends me an email if anything doesn't respond to ping in 10 seconds (or something like that).